tassiluca/direct-style-effects/docs/direct-style-presentation.md

 ---

-Now, the compiler recognize we are trying to assign to the type variable `R` a capturing type carrying the universal capability, which is forbidden and a compilation error is raised:
+Now, the compiler recognizes we are trying to assign to the type variable `R` a capturing type carrying the universal capability, which is forbidden and a compilation error is raised:

 ```scala
 @main def breakingIO = either: